salazarfme-esc/Swiiftly-Fleet-Platform-BackEnd/README.md

    ```

 6. **Access the Application**:
-   Your advanced Node.js application will be running at `http://localhost:3001`.
+   Your application will be running at `http://localhost:3001`.

 ## Usage

-Leverage the extensive set of features and the flexible configuration to build your Node.js application with ease:
+Leverage the extensive features of Swiftly Backend to build your Node.js application:

-- Implement file uploads using Multer.
+- **File Uploads**: Implement file uploads using Multer.
-- Utilize Firebase for efficient push notifications.
+- **Push Notifications**: Utilize Firebase for efficient push notifications.
-- Configure SMTP for secure email sending.
+- **Email Sending**: Configure SMTP for secure email sending.
-- Set up Twilio for streamlined SMS messaging.
+- **SMS Messaging**: Set up Twilio for streamlined SMS messaging.
-- Implement AWS SNS for robust OTP generation and delivery.
+- **OTP Generation**: Implement AWS SNS for robust OTP generation and delivery.
-- Enable social login with Google and Facebook for user authentication.
+- **Social Login**: Enable social login with Google and Facebook for user authentication.
-- Take advantage of integrated logging and MongoDB functionality.
+- **Logging and Monitoring**: Take advantage of integrated logging for better monitoring and debugging.
-- Customize your project by modifying the configuration in `src/config/environments/index.js`.

 ## Contributing